Delivering the services that you and your family rely on in a safe environment is our number one priority.

 We also recommend that you visit the Australian Government COVID advice for people with disability (and their families/ carers)

-If you are showing symptoms of COVID-19, you should immediately get a medical assessment – and don’t forget to call your doctor or medical centre before you visit to tell them that you’re coming in.
+If you are showing symptoms of COVID-19, you should immediately get a medical assessment.
+If you are unsure, a list of symptoms can be accessed here – and don’t forget to call your doctor or medical centre before you visit to tell them that you’re coming in.

 If COVID-19 presents at any of our service locations, we will take immediate action to protect the wellbeing of our clients and staff, which may include temporary site closures and exploring alternative support arrangements.